iovisor/iovisor-ovn/README_STANDALONE.md

 #### hover
 In order to install hover please follow the steps in [Installing Hover](https://github.com/iovisor/iomodules/#installing-hover)

-Please bet sure that the this [patch](https://github.com/mvbpolito/iomodules/commit/7409078fcb158263dcc2b6b58b508e7033865d5f) is applied before the installation.
+Please be sure that this [patch](https://github.com/mvbpolito/iomodules/commit/7409078fcb158263dcc2b6b58b508e7033865d5f) is applied before the installation.

 #### iovisor-ovn